Medibank/coding-challenge-ios/README.md

 You are free to decide the order and approach for implementing the features.
 The goal is to understand your ability to drive a solution end-to-end, make trade-offs, and demonstrate solid engineering principles.

 > ⚠️ **Note:** Bonus items such as snapshot tests, animations, and accessibility enhancements are **appreciated but not expected**.
 You're encouraged to explain any assumptions, decisions, or partial implementations in comments or a short README.
 This helps us better understand your approach, even if all features are not completed.
-The goal is to understand your ability to drive a solution end-to-end, make trade-offs, and demonstrate solid engineering principles.

-Optional or advanced items such as snapshot tests, animations, and accessibility enhancements are appreciated but not mandatory.
-You're encouraged to explain any assumptions, decisions, or partial implementations in comments or a short README.
-This helps us better understand your approach, even if all features are not completed..
-Feel free to leave comments or a short README explaining any assumptions or incomplete features.

 ---